Forever 21, a staple in American malls, files for bankruptcy protection

 Breaking News Emails

-LOS ANGELES — Forever 21, the fast fashion clothing chain anchoring shopping malls across the United States, filed for bankruptcy protection on Sunday, reporting more than $1 billion in liabilities.
+LOS ANGELES — Forever 21, the clothing chain of quick and affordable fashions anchoring shopping malls across the United States, filed for bankruptcy protection Sunday, reporting more than $1 billion in liabilities.

 The company, which began with a single store in the Highland Park neighborhood of Los Angeles in 1984, filed for Chapter 11 protection, allowing it to try to reorganize its debts and remain in business.
 That's less drastic than a Chapter 7 filing, which would have required the company to sell off its assets to pay its creditors.